-Mental health services are provided on an individual, family, and/or group setting.
+Mental health services and behavioral therapy are provided on an individual, family, and/or group setting.
 A sampling of mental health problems that are treated may involve depression, anxiety, relationship issues, family conflict, anger control, bipolar disorder, trauma, and grief.
 Youth related issues such as ADHD, anxiety, depression, conduct and oppositional disorders, trauma, school and peer-related problems, and parent-child conflict are also treated in this program.

 This assessment and treatment program is provided for adults and youth and services are provided in the BVBH offices (or via Telehealth).
 The assessment is typically an hour and individual sessions are usually between 45-60 minutes and usually occur every one to two weeks.
 As progress occurs, sessions become less frequent.
 Treatment groups and Psychological Evaluations may also be available in this program (based on availability and office).